That1M8Head/QVSED/README.md

 + A text box where you can enter the file path.
 + Three buttons:
   + **System File Picker** opens your operating system's file picker, so you can select the file you want without having to type in its path, just like in pre-1.5.0 QVSED versions.
 This can also be accessed with the `<C-d>` key binding.
+  + **Change Directory** changes the current working directory to the one specified in the path box.
+This can also be accessed with the `<A-d>` key binding.
   + **Open** or **Save** (depending on the Action Deck command you used) opens or saves the file at the specified path.
   + **Cancel** closes the dialog without saving any changes.